|Quick Facts: Manicurists and Pedicurists|

 Manicurists and pedicurists clean, shape, and beautify fingernails and toenails.

 Manicurists and pedicurists usually work in a nail salon, spa, or hair salon.
 The job involves a lot of sitting.
 Those who own a mobile grooming company travel to their clients’ locations.

 Manicurists and pedicurists must complete a state-approved cosmetology or nail technician program and then pass a state exam for licensure, which all states except Connecticut require.

 The median hourly wage for manicurists and pedicurists was $14.05 in May 2021.

-Employment of manicurists and pedicurists is projected to grow 10 percent from 2018 to 2028, faster than the average for all occupations.
-New types of nail services, such as mini-sessions and mobile manicures and pedicures, may drive employment growth.
+Employment of manicurists and pedicurists is projected to grow 33 percent from 2020 to 2030, much faster than the average for all occupations.

 Compare the job duties, education, job growth, and pay of manicurists and pedicurists with similar occupations.